svoop/wowmow/README.md

 ## Gotchas

 Say you have a Rails app and you would like to test webhooks calling some routes of your app.
-Hopefully, the webhook issuer provides proper means to authenticate the requests.
-But maybe the webhooks come from an in-house service and to keep things simple, you simply check the IP the webhook comes from.
+Hopefully, the webhook issuer provides proper means to validate the requests.
+However, in case you simply restrict the IP addresses the webhook is allowed to comes from, you have to keep the following in mind:

 Rails gets the client IP from Rack and exposes it as `request.ip`.
-However, when using a reverse proxy, this proxy is the client so you will always get the IP of the proxy.
-To get the real remote IP, you should use `request.remote_ip` instead.
+When using a reverse proxy, this proxy is the client and therefore `request.ip` always returns the IP of the proxy.
+To get the real remote IP of the client, you have to use `request.remote_ip` instead.

 ## Trivia